-Select and Generate RealTrack opens the RB Assign RealTracks to

-Tracks dialog for Real instrument selection and options for the generation of the audio RealTrack.
+Select and Generate RealTrack opens the RB Assign RealTracks to Tracks dialog for Real instrument selection and options for the generation of the audio RealTrack.
+Track names for generated non-BB tracks are displayed in green.
+For example, if you had generated a track by rightof the audio Real Track.
 Track names for generated non-BB tracks are displayed in green.
 For example, if you had generated a track by right-clicking on it and selecting "Generate RealTrack" then the track name of that track will be displayed in green.